rpearce/robertwpearce.com/src/blog/2015-03-09-mobile-device-etiquette.markdown

 title:   Mobile Device Etiquette
 date:    2015-03-09
 bgImage: http://s3.amazonaws.com/rpearce.github.io/mobie-device-etiquette/phone-table.jpg
+description: Pay less attention to your device and more to those around you.
 ---

 A friend and colleague of mine, [Jason Vanderslice](https://twitter.com/javanderslice), and I recently discussed the state of mobile devices with regards to their place in various settings and within our interpersonal relationships.
 While I would not presume to speak for Jason on most subjects, we agree that mobile device etiquette is something that needs to be taught, spread to others and repeated.